gabrieljackson/mattermost-plugin-wrangler/README.md

 Q: It would be awesome if Wrangler could do this other thing!
 Is that coming any time soon?
 A: Please open a GitHub issue and I would be happy to see if we can implement it.

+Q: When I run `/wranger attach message` it seems like the attached message is out of order?
+A: When attaching a message, it's necessary to create a new post in the thread which triggers the default behavior of Mattermost to show the message at the bottom of the channel.
+The message has been attached to the thread with the correct timestamp of when it was originally posted though, so simply reloading the channel will resolve the out-of-order behavior you are initially experiencing.
+This is also something I would like to improve in the future if possible.
+(Note that this behavior was changed for Wrangler after v0.3.0 was cut)